Report an Error

 We recommend the AMD Radeon HD 6750 for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a dual-slot card, its power draw is rated at 86 W maximum.
-Display outputs include: 2x DVI, 1x HDMI, 2x mini-DisplayPort.
+Being a dual-slot card, the AMD Radeon HD 6750 draws power from 1x 6-pin power connectors, with power draw rated at 86 W maximum.
+Display outputs include: 1x HDMI, 2x mini-DisplayPort, 2x DVI.
 Radeon HD 6750 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 170 mm in length, and features a dual-slot cooling solution.

 ||Jan 21st, 2011